kids-first/kf-api-fhir-service/docs/design.md

 ## 🛠️ Future Work

 The current FHIR server setup is not perfect and could use several improvements, especially in the security area.

+### End User Access

+Can users on portal manage their API client credentials through the UI?

 ### Basic FHIR Browser App: Protect with OIDC